top of page

 Teams SDK

 Let’s talk about the first option: Teams SDK.
-This SDK started its life being known as the Teams AI Library.
+This SDK started its life known as the Teams AI Library.
 Then, Microsoft released a successor, which they initially called Teams AI Library v2.
-Not too long after v2 was released, Microsoft rebranded it as simply Teams SDK.
+But not long after, they rebranded Teams AI Library v2 as simply Teams SDK.
 In Microsoft’s words, the Teams SDK is “a Teams-centric interface for integrating GPT-based language models and user intent engines.
-It simplifies the development process by reducing the need to write and maintain complex conversational bot logic ... allows you to focus on business logic rather than learning the intricacies of Microsoft Teams conversational frameworks.”
+It simplifies the development process by reducing the need to write and maintain complex conversational bot logic ... allows you to focus on business logic rather than learning the intricacies of Microsoft Teams conversational frameworks.

 When to use Teams SDK: In short, if you are building a bot strictly for Teams, then this is probably the best choice as of right now.
 It is more mature and more feature-rich than the next SDK that we’ll discuss below.